Francisco Velásquez: Biography

-Additionally, an English chronicler William Walton cites Velásquez's name and his works in a book published in 1810.
-Walton refers to the paintings of the apostles that he located in the chapel, quoting: "The Chapel of the Sacrament has a small ceiling or cupola painted in sections and is ornamented with large paintings of the twelve apostles by Velásquez, a native painter residing here, whose talent without the help of any school is especially noticeable in the copies of resemblances, which he achieves with the greatest precision imaginable, although his color mixing is crude."
+An English chronicler, William Walton, cites Velásquez's name and his works in a book published in 1810.
+Walton refers to the paintings of the apostles that he saw in the chapel, "The Chapel of the Sacrament has a small ceiling or cupola painted in sections and is ornamented with large paintings of the twelve apostles by Velásquez, a native painter residing here, whose talent without the help of any school is especially noticeable in the copies of resemblances, which he achieves with the greatest precision imaginable, although his color mixing is crude."

-Walton was in the territory of Hispañola, forming part of the military squads that his native country, England, mobilized in the Caribbean when the conflicts related to the Saint Domingue revolution, also known as the Haitian Revolution (1789-1804), arose.
-This armed conflict heavily involved the area of the Spanish or Dominican Creoles, eventually resulting in the Treaty of Basel (1795) which transferred the Spanish colony to France.
-This era of the island's history involved various military occupations, among them the army of Napoleon Bonaparte, whose imperialist policy challenged the commercial interests of the English, who reacted with blockades of the armed navy in Europe and military expeditions to the Antillean region.
-William Walton was part of that English mobilization when he was captured by the French in Santo Domingo.
-It was during this time that he gathered materials regarding the Spanish colonies for his essay in which he quotes the painter Francisco Velásquez as the creator of the paintings of the twelve apostles located in one of the chapels of the cathedral.
+Walton was in the territory of Hispañola, forming part of the military squads that his native England mobilized in the Caribbean, when the conflicts relating to the Saint Domingue revolution, also known as the Haitian Revolution (1789-1804), arose.
+He was captured by the French in Santo Domingo, which Spain had ceded to France in the Treaty of Basel (1795).
+It was during this time that he gathered materials regarding the eastern side of the island, the once-Spanish colony, for his essay in which he states the painter Velásquez as the creator of the paintings of the twelve apostles located in one of the chapels of the cathedral.

 Due to the fact that native artists from the colonies did not sign their works regularly, many of Velasquez's works have been passed down as anonymous works.
 More information on colonial works and performances perhaps recorded in documents also have been lost due to different destructions that have occurred; for instance, the archives of the Cathedral of Santo Domingo were burned by Francis Drake in the sixteenth century, or disappeared in other periods due to various circumstances.
-Walton writes that upon the transfer to France (1795) “several convents were abandoned by its inhabitants with the change of flag, remaining in a state of abandonment for several years.
+Walton writes that upon the transfer to France (1795) "several convents were abandoned by its inhabitants with the change of flag, remaining in a state of abandonment for several years.
 The French turned many precincts into barracks, hospitals, warehouses, and a church into a theater.
 Later they were inhabited by poor people, whose wooden houses were burned and destroyed during the siege.
 Its wide patios and damp corridors, once traversed by vestals, are now littered with garbage and mold, more from carelessness than from the devastating action of time."